mzero/amidiminder/USER-GUIDE.md

 If you had rules based on id numbers, add the `=` between the `:` and the number.

-On the command line with `amidiview`, you can use id numbers for client and port, just like `aconnect`.
+On the command line with `midiwala`, you can use id numbers for client and port, just like `aconnect`.
 In this case, you don't use `=`:

-    amidiview connect 36:1 130:0
+    midiwala connect 36:1 130:0

 As ALSA client id numbers are not stable, they aren't allowed in rule files.